-Notice: This activation process via environment variable requires not-activated MapTiler Pro instance on that computer!
-Starting MapTiler application without setting this environment variable MAPTILER\LICENSE, you should see either MapTiler Pro Demo, or Your trial period has expired error message.
+Notice: This activation process via environment variable requires not-activated MapTiler Desktop Pro (or notactivated MapTiler Engine) instance on that computer!
+Starting MapTiler Desktop application without setting this environment variable MAPTILER\LICENSE, you should see either MapTiler Desktop Pro Demo, or Your trial period has expired error message.

-5.3.2 Software deactivation
+5.4 Software deactivation online

-You can deactivate MapTiler Pro via command line, in order to transfer the application to another computer.
-Note that after the deactivation, MapTiler Pro will continue to run in DEMO mode, but the trial period of 30 days will NOT start again.
+You can deactivate MapTiler Engine via command line, in order to transfer the application to another computer.
+Note that after the deactivation, MapTiler Engine will continue to run in DEMO mode, but the trial period of 30 days will NOT start again.